Prevention of Mother-To-Child Transmission of HIV (PMTCT)

 It is critical that women living with HIV have ready access to services geared toward stopping the transmission of HIV to their children during pregnancy, delivery, and breastfeeding.
 Connecting mothers and their children to continued support, testing, retesting, and treatment services during these times lies at the core of PMTCT and elimination of mother-to-child transmission of HIV (EMTCT) programming.

-Over the course of nearly two decades, the global HIV paediatric HIV epidemic has demonstrated dramatic progress on the programmatic front.
+Over the course of nearly two decades, the global HIV epidemic in children has demonstrated dramatic progress on the programmatic front.
 Since the launch of PMTCT programmes, 1.2 million deaths and 2.5 million HIV infections have been averted among children.
 This is largely owing to increased access to PMTCT-related services, and an increase in the number of pregnant women living with HIV being initiated on lifelong antiretroviral medicines.

 While the goals of EMTCT have finally come within reach, it is not enough to get close or stay there.
 To reach the last mile to EMTCT, significant disparities in treatment coverage between children and pregnant women need to be addressed urgently.
 Globally, children living with HIV are less likely than pregnant women to receive treatment (54 per cent compared to 85 per cent in 2020, respectively).
 As such, closing the treatment coverage gap requires programmes to employ broad service delivery strategies that will reach the remaining 46 per cent of children, and more targeted approaches to get to the remaining 15 per cent of pregnant women.
 Moreover, low- and middle-income countries are laden with inequalities, further challenging progress toward targets.
 These priority countries will require programmes that help to strengthen the capacity of their health systems, to thus keep PMTCT effort on track to achieve EMTCT.